The 111 service, which brings together NHS Direct Wales and GP out-of-hours services, is currently being rolled out throughout Wales.

 The service, which is available either online or free from all telephones, whether landline or mobile, has been deployed in the following health board areas: Aneurin Bevan, Betsi Cadwaladr, Cwm Taf Morgannwg, Hywel Dda, Powys and Swansea Bay.

-Sometimes it’s difficult to know which service to contact and when, so introducing this memorable three-digit number will make it easier not just to access health information and advice if you are ill and unsure what to do, but to also access urgent care once your GP surgery has closed.
+Sometimes it’s difficult to know which service to contact and when, so introducing this memorable three-digit number will make it easier not just to access health information and advice if you are ill or injured and unsure what to do, but to also access urgent care once your GP surgery has closed.